 - For monetary values, never use

-FLOAT/DOUBLE— they round.
-UseDECIMAL(M,D)with explicit precision (typicallyDECIMAL(19,4)for currency). - Unsigned only buys you a doubled positive range.
+FLOAT/DOUBLE, they round.
+UseDECIMAL(M,D)with explicit precision (typicallyDECIMAL(19,4)for currency).
+The full breakdown of the DECIMAL-vs-integer-cents trade-off for storing money covers when each is the right call. - Unsigned only buys you a doubled positive range.
 Use it for counters and IDs that can never be negative; the signed/unsigned mismatch is a common source of join bugs.

 INT(11)does not mean "11 digits".
 The number in parentheses is a display width hint that most clients ignore in MySQL 8.0+.
 Just writeINT.